 Get them talking

 New graduates generally have little to no experience interviewing, so they’re probably nervous.
 You’ll want to approach the interview with more flexibility.

 “Set them at ease,” McDonald says.
 “Spend a little more time on lighter conversation than you would with an experienced person that you’re recruiting.
 Ask them about some of the off-campus activities that might be on their resume.”

 As a bonus, while you’re doing that, you can evaluate the candidate for their soft skills—how they communicate, how they listen, whether they’re able to think critically and problem solve.
 “You’re going to find that you’re evaluating on the potential of that person because they don’t have a lot of experience,” McDonald says.

 Consider a temporary start

 When it comes to hiring college graduates, it’s difficult to know how they’re really going to perform on the job.
 “Many more companies are starting to test drive their applicants before they give them full-time offers,” Tipograph says.
 “We’ve seen this with Ivy League students.
 They’ll start them as an apprentice or on a three- to six-month project base with a stipend or paying hourly.”

-This arrangement is useful to both parties: Employers can see how an employee performs in real time, and employees can get a real sense of a organization’s culture and whether it’s a workplace they enjoy and feel they can thrive in.
+This arrangement is useful to both parties: Employers can see how an employee performs in real-time, and employees can get a real sense of an organization’s culture and whether it’s a workplace they enjoy and feel they can thrive in.